TWO THOUGHTS ABOUT OVERCOMING (EXCERPT OF WHAT I HAVE LEARNED FROM THE LORD)

 When believers are faced with the prospect of having to live a victorious life if they are to receive the Divine enablements that are the consequences of such consecration, they do not always realize God’s stake in this.
 They may be considering only their own welfare, not understanding the cosmic magnitude of the struggle between good and evil.

-They may not understand they are part of God's plan to rid the universe of evil; but they are!
-Our willingness to resist sin, and to set aside our own life that we may live according to Christ's thinking, speaking, and acting, is serving to destroy evil and bring in everlasting righteousness.
+They may not understand they are part of God’s plan to rid the universe of evil; but they are!
+Our willingness to resist sin, and to set aside our own life that we may live according to Christ’s will for us, is serving to destroy evil and bring in everlasting righteousness.

 Every effort we make to overcome rebellion and sin is tremendously consequential in the eternal scheme.
 No matter how difficult it is for us, no matter what delayed gratification we experience, the effects of our willingness to share Christ’s suffering reach far, far beyond our understanding.

 We understand, then, why God has placed us in a situation in which there are numerous obstacles to our being obedient and righteous.
 Our life on earth is an obstacle course, a proving ground, on which God can select and train those who will drive spiritual darkness from God’s creation.

 I believe with this in mind, we may renew our efforts to please God and His Christ.